Object-fabrication Targeted Attack for Object Detection: Related Work

 \section{Related Work}

-The adversarial example~\cite{goodfellow2014explaining,tip4,tip3,fia,tip1} was originally proposed to disrupt an image classifier by adding a small perturbation which is imperceptible by human to the input images.
-Then, the researches of the adversarial example were extended to other tasks~\cite{adv_makeup,leida,Tu2020,track,tip2,tip5} and gradually evolved into two types of methods, i.e. untargeted attack and targeted attack.
+The adversarial example~\cite{goodfellow2014explaining,fia,DBLP:journals/nn/LiHY24} was originally proposed to disrupt an image classifier by adding a small perturbation that is imperceptible by humans to the input images.
+Then, the researches of the adversarial example were extended to other tasks~\cite{adv_makeup,leida,Tu2020,DBLP:journals/nn/WangLSL24} and gradually evolved into two types of methods, i.e. untargeted attack and targeted attack.
 This paper mainly focuses on the targeted attack for object detection.
+Compared with the image classification task, attacking object detection is more complex because the attacks on detectors need to take two types of predictions into account, i.e. presence/absence of an object and the class of the object~\cite{du2022detects}.

 The goal of the targeted attack is to fool the detectors to detect a specific wrong label.
-Based on our extensive investigations, the researches on targeted attack are relatively fewer than untargeted attack.
+Based on our extensive investigations, the research on targeted attacks is relatively fewer than untargeted attacks.
 Xie \emph{et.al.}~\cite{xie-et-al:dag} propose the first targeted method named dense adversary generation (DAG), which assigns a specific adversarial label to the proposals, then designs a loss function to maximize the classification score of that label and finally performs iterative gradient backpropagation to purposely mislabel the proposals.
 Based on DAG, Nezami \emph{et.al.}~\cite{Nezami-et-al:pick} attack a designated object in an image and preserve the labels of other detected objects in the image by adding large perturbations to the bounding box of the designated object.
 Chow \emph{et.al.}~\cite{chow-et-al:tog} propose a targeted adversarial objectness gradient attack (TOG).
-By adding human-imperceptible perturbations to source images, TOG attempts to improve the classification score of a specific class and reduce the classification score of an initially detected object, thus achieving object-mislabeling attack.
-Based on TOG, Cai \emph{et.al.}~\cite{cai} introduce joint training strategy and context information to mislabel detected objects as the specific wrong labels and enhance the transferability of the adversarial examples.
-In these methods,~\cite{xie-et-al:dag} and~\cite{Nezami-et-al:pick} are designed for attacking only two-stage detectors, while TOG is appropriate for both one-stage and two-stage detectors.
-Besides, TOG also achieves remarkable targeted attack performance.
+By adding human-imperceptible perturbations to victim images, TOG attempts to improve the classification score of a specific class and reduce the classification score of an initially detected object, thus achieving object-mislabeling attack.
+Based on TOG, Cai \emph{et.al.}~\cite{cai} proposed CAA method by introducing joint training strategy and context information to mislabel detected objects as the specific wrong labels and enhance the transferability of the adversarial examples.
+In these methods,~\cite{xie-et-al:dag} and~\cite{Nezami-et-al:pick} are designed for attacking only two-stage detectors, while TOG and CAA are appropriate for both one-stage and two-stage detectors.
+Besides, TOG and CAA also achieve remarkable targeted attack performance.